-Since 2006 when she established CMR Consulting Inc., Carolyn has continued to demonstrate her strong strategic, analytical and professional abilities.
-She is a team leader who is energized by collaboration, a creative and innovative problem solver and is dedicated to providing clients with tangible results.
-Carolyn has successfully counselled clients across various sectors in the areas of strategic planning, corporate governance, communications, issues management and stakeholder and Aboriginal engagement.
+Since 2006 when she established CMR Consulting Inc., Carolyn has continued to demonstrate strong strategic, analytical and professional competency.
+She is a team leader who is energized by collaboration, a creative and innovative problem solver, and is dedicated to providing clients with value through tangible results.
+Carolyn has successfully counselled clients across various sectors in the areas of strategic planning, corporate governance, communications, issues management, stakeholder engagement, and Indigenous community planning, consultation and inclusion.

-Drawing on her 30 years of national and international experience in extractive industries including oil, gas and mining, her client base continues to grow to include a broad range of industries, governments, private sector and not-for-profit organizations.
+Drawing on more than 35 years of national and international experience in extractive industries including oil, gas and mining, her client base continues to grow to include a broad range of industries, governments, private sector and not-for-profit organizations.
 Carolyn is passionate about everything she does and is motivated and driven in all areas of her life.

-When she is not delivering results to her clients, Carolyn is “living her best life” – through spending time with family, having fun in the outdoors and enjoying good food and wine with friends.
-She is also volunteers and is a Board Chair for Discovery House – an organization that empowers abused women and children to enable them to live safely in the community.
+When she is not working, Carolyn is “living her best life” through volunteering, spending time with family, having fun in the outdoors, and enjoying good food and wine.

 Carolyn holds a Public Relations and Communications Management Graduate Certificate from Royal Roads University, Geology Certificate from SAIT and has extensive training in Stakeholder Engagement, Crisis Communication, Corporate Social Responsibility, Media, Leadership and Facilitation.
-She is an active member of the Canadian Public Relations Society and the International Association for Public Participation, and Circle For Aboriginal Relations.
+She is an active member of the Canadian Public Relations Society, International Association for Public Participation, and Circle For Aboriginal Relations.
 Carolyn also serves on the Board of CanWhite Sands.